 It’s not because one earns his income with music, that therefore one is a professional musician.
 There are a lot of “pros” out there who are much less professional than many “amateur” musicians I know.
-Being a pro at anything, has to do with how you carry yourself and with your attitude.
+Being a pro at anything has to do with how you carry yourself and with your attitude.

 As an example: I consider many of my students, though they haven’t earned any income with music yet and don’t have any desire to earn their income with music, more professional than some of the “professional musicians” I worked with.

-Better than using “earned income with music” as a definition of what makes one a pro musician, it’s the criteria in following list that makes one a pro in my book.
+Better than using “earned income with music” as a definition of what makes one a pro musician, it’s the criteria in the following list that makes one a pro in my book.